starvingindie/starvingindie.github.io/ld-42-game/story.md

 ## SCENE NINETEEN

 <img src="images/spring_icon2.png">
-As you're about to be swallowed whole, you yank out a spring from inside the Zombie Couch's mouth and use it to slice off it's tongue!
+As you're about to be swallowed whole, you yank out a spring from inside the Zombie Couch's mouth and use it to slice off its tongue!
 The Zombie Couch releases its grip on you and spits out Mochi!
 Success!
 Mochi pops out and runs away as your couch dies.

 - [>](/prize-four)